daisykim/daisykim.github.io/p/terms.md

 If you have signed up for a Business plan, the Business Plan Addendum applies to you, and you agree to its provisions.

-If you login as a guest, your data is not saved on the server.
+If you not login or login as a guest, your data is not saved on the server.

 Monetization policy and its algorithm is not opened to user for preventing abusing.